av-mamzikov/break-reminder/DOCUMENTATION.md

 ### Common Issues

-1. **PowerShell script won't run due to execution policy**
-   - Solution: Use `-ExecutionPolicy Bypass` when running from Task Scheduler

-2. **Window doesn't appear**
+1. **Window doesn't appear**
    - Check if the application is running with proper permissions
    - Verify the script isn't being blocked by security software

-3. **Text displays incorrectly**
+2. **Text displays incorrectly**
    - Ensure the XML localization files are saved with UTF-8 encoding
-   - For VBScript, make sure you're using MSXML2.DOMDocument.6.0 which supports Unicode
+   - Make sure you're using MSXML2.DOMDocument.6.0 which supports Unicode

-4. **Language not working**
+3. **Language not working**
    - Verify the language file exists in the `localization` directory
    - Check that the language code is correct (e.g., "en-US", not "en")
    - Ensure the language file contains all required string elements

-5. **Scheduled task not working**
-   - Make sure you have administrator privileges when creating scheduled tasks
+4. **Task Scheduler doesn't come to foreground**
-   - Check the task settings in Task Scheduler
+   - The script uses `AppActivate "mmc.exe"` to bring Task Scheduler to front
+   - This is language-independent and works across all Windows versions

 ## Future Enhancements

 Potential improvements for future versions:
 - Configuration file for easy customization
-- Sound notifications
 - Customizable reminder intervals
 - Statistics tracking for breaks taken/skipped
 - Additional language translations